Automattic/phpcs-neutron-standard/README.md

 Instead, if a single function is used to instantiate a class (typically a static function called a "factory"), then it becomes possible to just make the change in one place.
 If a new configuration of dependencies is desired, it's possible to just create a new factory.

+## Newlines

+**New code MUST NOT have more than one adjacent blank line.**

+Whitespace is useful for separating logical sections of code, but excess whitespace takes up too much of the screen.
+One empty line is usually sufficient to separate sections of code.